Driving skyrmions with low threshold current density in Pt/CoFeB thin film: Experimental details

 \section{Experimental details}

 We have prepared Ta (5 nm)/Pt (6 nm)/ Co$_{40}$Fe$_{40}$B$_{20}$ ($t_{CoFeB}$)/MgO (2 nm)/Ta (3 nm) heterostructure on thermally oxidized Si/SiO$_{2}$(100 nm) substrates.
 The schematic of the sample structure is shown in Fig. 1(a).
 We choose SiO$_{2}$ 100 nm since it leads to better signal in the optical measurements \cite{hrabec2017making}.
 A Ta seed layer has been chosen to promote the (111) growth of Pt as well as to reduce the strain between Pt and the substrate.
-We also use a 3nm Ta on the top as a capping layer.
-The thickness of CoFeB has been varied between 1.1 to 1.9 nm.
-The samples are named as S1, S2, S3, S4, S5, S6 and S7 for $t_{CoFeB}$ = 1.1, 1.2, 1.5, 1.6, 1.7, 1.75 and 1.9 nm, respectively.
+We also use a 3 nm Ta on the top as a capping layer.
+The samples are named as S1, S2 for $t_{CoFeB}$ = 1.5 and 1.6 nm, respectively.
+However, $t_{CoFeB}$ has been scanned from 1.1 to 1.7 nm to find the spin reorientation transition (SRT) and then we kept the $t_{CoFeB}$ values close to the SRT to balance the total energy of the system favorable to host skyrmions.
 The sample preparation was performed in a high-vacuum chamber consisting of sputtering and e-beam evaporators.
 The base pressure of the chamber was better than $8\times10^{-8}$ mbar.
 Ta, Pt, and CoFeB layers were deposited using DC magnetron sputtering while e-beam evaporation technique was employed to prepare MgO.
 The substrate has been rotated with 10 rpm during deposition to improve uniformity of the layers.
-In order to promote the interfacial perpendicular magnetic anisotropy (PMA), all the samples were annealed $in-situ$ at $600^{\circ}$C for 1 hour in vacuum ($\sim 1\times10^{-7}$), after deposition.
-Fig. 1(a) shows the schematic of the thin film heterostructure.
-To quantify the spontaneous magnetization (Ms) of the samples we have performed hysteresis measurements via a superconducting quantum interference device (SQUID) magnetometer.
+Further, for deposition of CoFeB the Ar flow was kept at 10 sccm which allows uniform growth of the thin film.
+The growth pressure and rate of deposition for CoFeB were $8\times10^{-4}$ mbar and 0.01 nm/s, respectively.
+We have used a commercially purchased Co$_{40}$Fe$_{40}$B$_{20}$ stoichiometric target to prepare our thin films.
+However, from the Energy Dispersive X-Ray (EDX) analysis measurements (data shown in supplementary information, Fig. S1) for sample S2, it is observed that the amounts of Co, Fe, and B are found to be 43\%, 41\%, and 16\%, respectively.
+The roughness of the sample is observed to be 0.2 nm from AFM measurements.
+In order to promote the interfacial perpendicular magnetic anisotropy (PMA), all the samples were annealed $in-situ$ at $600^{\circ}$C for 1 hour in vacuum ($\sim 1\times10^{-7}$ mbar), after deposition.
+The hysteresis behaviour of the samples have been performed via the magneto optic Kerr effect based microscopy (MOKE) in polar mode.
+To quantify the spontaneous magnetization ($M_s$) of the samples we have performed hysteresis measurements via a superconducting quantum interference device (SQUID) magnetometer.
 Microfabrication of the tracks and the contacts in the samples has been performed using a two-step electron beam lithography (EBL) and Ar ion etching.
 We deposited Ti (5 nm) and Au (50 nm) contact pads for transport measurements using e-beam evaporation.
-The imaging of skyrmions and their dynamics under the application of current has been performed by magnetic force microscopy (MFM) using homemade CoCr/Cr tip coating, to minimize tip induced perturbations.
-BLS measurements have been performed in Damon-Eshbach geometry \cite{belmeguenai2015interfacial,tacchi2017interfacial,di2015asymmetric,belmeguenai2018thickness} to quantify the interfacial DMI (iDMI) in the samples.
+The imaging of skyrmions and their dynamics under the application of current has been performed by magnetic force microscopy (MFM) using homemade CoCr/Cr tip coating, to minimize tip induced perturbations.\cite{hrabec2017current,chauleau2010} BLS measurements have been performed in Damon-Eshbach geometry to quantify the interfacial DMI (iDMI) in the samples.